-Start here if you’re facing a layoff and need information related to re-employment, training and other financial, health and community resources to move forward.
+If you’re facing a layoff and need information related to reemployment; are seeking healthcare or Unemployment Insurance resources; want information on trainings; or need connections to other financial, health and community resources to move forward, turn to us.

 How We Can Help

 Our team has helped thousands of affected workers in South Central Wisconsin quickly transition to new employment through Rapid Response services.
-If you or someone you know has recently lost their job due to a company closure or downsizing, we can help.
+If you or someone you know recently lost their job due to the COVID-19 pandemic or a company closure or downsizing, we can help.

 Unemployment Insurance (UI) is an employer-paid insurance program that helps workers who are unemployed through no fault of their own.
 It provides temporary financial help to qualified individuals while they are looking for other work.
 UI benefits are not meant to replace your previous wages.
 Information regarding benefit eligibility is available online.